microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeletedDirectoryObject.md

 ## Synopsis

-This cmdlet is used to retrieve a soft deleted directory object from the directory.
+Retrieves a soft deleted directory object from the directory.

 ## Syntax